 Mr. Riaz H. Awan

-Mr. Riaz Awan has over 40 years of distinguished experience in both the US government and the commercial nuclear industry in the US and abroad.
+Mr. Riaz Awan serves as the Managing Director of NCI with the responsibility to manage NCI’s commercial, financial and administrative activities and coordination of NCI’s interface with counterparties such as CDI and HDI.
+Mr. Awan holds the rank of Senior Director in Holtec’s corporate management hierarchy.
+He has over 40 years of distinguished experience in both the federal government and the commercial nuclear industry in the US and abroad.

 In recent years, he served as the head of Holtec’s Kiev Operations Center in Ukraine overseeing the Chernobyl Used Fuel Storage Project and the Central Storage Project.
 In the government, Mr. Awan served in the U.S. Department of Energy/National Nuclear Security Administration (DOE/NNSA) where he provided executive level direction and oversight for large and complex nuclear programs and projects as Senior Program Manager in DOE’s International Programs Office, and as Program Manager in DOE’s Office of Nuclear Energy.

 Mr. Awan’s creditable performance at DOE led to his assignment as DOE/NNSA’s emissary overseas.
 For over 12 years, Mr. Awan served as the Director of the DOE Regional Office at the United States Embassy in Sofia, Bulgaria and DOE Office Director/Senior Energy Attaché at the United States Embassy in Kyiv, Ukraine.
 In these positions, Mr. Awan significantly advanced the U.S. Government’s energy security and nonproliferation objectives in Central and South East Europe, the Black Sea and the Caspian Sea region, and Former Soviet Republics.